kramiusmaximus/miniRT/README.md

 ## Usage
 This app is launched through the command line with additional arguments in the following way: `./miniRT {Path to scene} {optional '--save' argument}` e.g. `./miniRT ./scenes/vistavka1.rt`
 This should launch a window displaying the rendered image of the scene provided.
 This repository already contains a few scenes that you can try out.
 Alternatively, you can make your own!
 See the 'Scene File Format' section for an overview of the scene file format.
+Adding the optional '--save' argument will render and save the scene as seen by the camera (first one if theres more than one) as a bmp image.

 ### Scene File Format

 ### Controls
 #### Camera Controls:
 - WASD keys to move forward, left, back, and right.
-- E/SPACE to go up/ down.
+- E/ Space to go up/ down.
 - Arrow keys to rotate the camera.
-- M/N keys to switch to next/previous camera.
+- M/ N keys to switch to next/previous camera.
 - B key to take a screen shot from the currently selected camera's perspective.

 #### Other Feature Controls: